by Peggy Moore, Patron Services & Accounts Supervisor

 What will happen to the old library cards?

-Stop by our Card Crafts display to convert your old library card into a guitar pick, a pendant, earrings, or a keychain.
+You can visit the Makerspace (upstairs) to create a pendant, earrings, bookmark, or a keychain from an old Library card.
 Also, we’ll be happy to collect your card to use with future craft projects.

 May I keep my old card as a souvenir?